 - In The Rocky Horror Picture Show, this shows up twice - once when Doctor Scott's wheelchair rolls down a slope in the lab, and once to the falling "Radio Tower" as it plummets to earth along with the corpses of Rocky and Frankenfurter.

-- Used in Dmitry Puchkov's Gag Dubs of The Lord of the Rings films, most often during the appearances of the Nazgūl on their flying beasts, replacing the ear-splitting screech.
-The dubbed dialogue specifically calls them "Messers" (i.e. Messerschmidts).
+- Used in Dmitry Puchkov's Gag Dubs of The Lord of the Rings films, most often during the appearances of the Nazgûl on their flying beasts, replacing the ear-splitting screech.
+The dubbed dialogue specifically calls them "Messers" (i.e. Messerschmitt).
 Also appears in the scene with Gandalf and Balrog falling (the one where they first appear falling in a giant cavern with a lake).

-- Can be heard in the 1995 Richard Loncraine film just before Richard III's command train is attacked by Lord Stanley's air force.
+- Can be heard in the 1995 Richard Loncraine film Richard III just before King Richard's command train is attacked by Lord Stanley's air force.
 Given the Anachronism Stew of weapons and vehicles in this movie (set in a fascist 1930's Britain) it wouldn't be unusual if a Stuka was used, though it turns out to be a twin-engined bomber.

-- It can be heard in the James Bond film For Your Eyes Only on both a helicopter and a seaplane.
+- For Your Eyes Only on both a helicopter and a seaplane.

 - The opening track of Pink Floyd's The Wall, "In the Flesh", ends with a Stuka scream to symbolise the death of Pink's father in the war.
 The film of the album actually depicts the moment of his death as a Stuka dives on his position, complete with Bomb Whistle.

 - The instrumental break in the middle of Eric Burdon & The Animals' "Sky Pilot" features one of these, followed by what appears to be a loud plane crash.